Mikael Lustig: Celtic

-On 23 November 2011, Celtic announced that they had signed Lustig on a pre-contract.
+On 23 November 2011, Celtic announced that they had signed Lustig on a pre-contract deal.
 He officially joined the club on 1 January 2012.
 He made his debut for Celtic on 3 March, in a 1–1 draw with Aberdeen.
 He scored his first goal for the Hoops in a 2–2 home draw against Hibernian on 1 September 2012.
 He was also initially credited with Celtic's second goal that day, although it was later given as an own goal.
 On 17 July 2013, Lustig opened the scoring in Celtic's 3–0 away victory in the second round of qualifying against Cliftonville in the Champions League.

 On 6 February 2017, Lustig performed a classic rabona in an unbroken 25-pass move involving all 11 Celtic players, which resulted moments later in a goal for team-mate Moussa Dembélé, sealing his hat-trick and a 5–2 win over home team St. Johnstone.
 The goal was shortlisted for FIFA's prestigious Puskas Award.

 On 28 October 2018, Lustig led the Hoops out to victory in what was his 250th game for the club as they defeated Hearts 3–0 in the League Cup semi-final at Murrayfield.

-On 4 May 2019, Lustig nodded home a terrific diving header against Aberdeen, sparking a 3–0 victory for the Celts which secured all three points and the club's eighth consecutive league title.
-On 20 June Lustig decided to leave Celtic after 7 and a half years which saw him lift 8 titles in a row.
+On 4 May 2019, Lustig nodded home a diving header against Aberdeen, sparking a 3–0 victory for the Celts which secured all three points and the club's eighth consecutive league title.
+On 19 June, Lustig announced he would leave Celtic after seven-and-a-half years which saw him lift eight titles in a row with the Hoops.

 Gent

-On 21 June 2019, Lustig signed a contract with Gent until 2022.
+On 21 June 2019, Lustig signed a three-year contract with Belgian side Gent until 2022.

 AIK

-On 25 August 2020, Lustig signed for Swedish club AIK on a free deal, a club which he did a trial for in 2004.
-Lustig made his debut on 30 September, playing 29 minutes in a 1–0 loss at home to BK Häcken.
+On 25 August 2020, Lustig returned to Sweden, signing for AIK on a free deal, a club which he did a trial for in 2004.
+He made his debut on 30 August, playing 29 minutes in a 1–0 loss at home to BK Häcken.
 He scored his first goal for the club on 20 September 2020 in the Stockholm derby against Hammarby IF, which AIK won 3–0.
-In the last game of the 2020 Allsvenskan season Lustig scored and assisted when AIK draw 2–2 against IF Elfsborg.
-Lustig retired from professional football following the end of the 2021-22 season.
+In the last game of the 2020 Allsvenskan season on 6 December, Lustig scored and assisted when AIK drew 2–2 against IF Elfsborg.